taylorhh5/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a Javascript library that was developed by Facebook.
+It is scalable, and simple, and lets us make several small functions, to make up a a larger application.
+It is best used for rapidly changing data, it can change the data without

 - [ ] What does it mean to _think_ in react?

+Thinking in react means thinking how several small componentes can make up your page.
+You want these small components to be focused on doing a certain thing to help the overall goal of the page.

 - [ ] Describe state.

+State is data.
+React keeps track of the state to know if it changes so it can tell the virtual DOM which will react with the actual Dom

 - [ ] Describe props.

+Props are variables that are passed to children from parent components.
+Props allow a single component to be used un different places.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects affect things outside the scope of a function being ran.
+Syncing side effects makes it so a side effect is only ran when certain data changes, instead of everytime piece state or props change.
+Passing  a dependecy array as the second argument to the effect hook allows you to control when you want side effects to happen.

 ## Project Set Up